 BPH risk factors

 Men that lead a sedentary western lifestyle have a much higher incidence of symptomatic BPH than men that lead a traditional or rural lifestyle.
-Research in China has shown a dramatic increase in BPH among men who migrated from rural areas to cities.
+Research in China has shown a big increase in BPH among men who migrated from rural areas to cities.
 (3)